Barr clears Justice Dept. to investigate alleged voting irregularities as Trump makes unfounded fraud claims

 Barr’s move came a day after the chairman of the Senate Judiciary Committee wrote to him urging an investigation into possible impropriety in Pennsylvania.
 On Sunday, Sen. Lindsey O. Graham (R-S.C.) sent a letter to Barr and FBI Director Christopher A. Wray asking them to investigate claims made by a postal worker in Erie, Pa., that there was mishandling of mail-in ballots by postal supervisors there.

-“I urge you to investigate these claims as soon as possible,” wrote Graham.
+“I urge you to investigate these claims as soon as possible,” Graham wrote.
 “It is imperative that the American people have confidence in the 2020 election and all other elections.
 The expansion of voting by mail has placed the post office at the center of the election and we must ensure that the entire postal system operates with integrity.”

 A Justice Department official said it is reviewing Graham’s letter.
 The official said Barr had not been asked to send the memo by the White House.

-Barr’s directive was heavily caveated, and did not offer new evidence of substantive election fraud.
+Barr’s directive was heavily caveated and did not offer new evidence of substantive election fraud.
 He did not identify the “specific instances” in which he had authorized prosecutors to examine allegations of vote tabulation irregularities, and he noted pointedly, “Nothing here should be taken as any indication that the Department has concluded that voting irregularities have impacted the outcome of any election.”

 Barr also limited the cases that prosecutors might be able to open under the new guidance to irregularities that “if true, could potentially impact the outcome of a federal election in an individual State.”